andrewgarrison/atgarrison.com/site/content/about.md

 ![Workspace](/img/workspace.jpg "Andrew's Desk and Computer")

-This is where I hide away to work on new creative projects and watch the usual Netflix show (currently that's New Girl).
-I work (and watch) on a 27" 2017 iMac.
+This is where I hide away to work on new creative projects and watch the usual Netflix show.
+I work on a 27" 2017 iMac.
 It's the base model with 1TB of internal storage, a 5k display, and 16GB of RAM.